 Lymphosarcoma is the most common form of cancer caused by FeLV.
-Lymphosarcomas resulting from FeLV infections express a non-viral antigen on the surface of the malignant cells.
-This tumour-specific antigen is designated feline oncornavirus-associated cell membrane antigen (FOCMA).
-Post-exposure antibodies to FOCMA have been shown to confer immunity to FeLV-induced lymphosarcoma and are an important factor in successful resistance to tumour development.12 Studies have shown that cats that develop FeLV malignancies do not have high FOCMA antibody titers,12 and that inadequate anti-FOCMA response is a cause, rather than an effect, of ensuing FeLV lymphosarcoma.13
+Lymphosarcomas resulting from FeLV infections express a nonviral antigen on the surface of the malignant cells.
+This tumor-specific antigen is designated feline oncornavirus-associated cell membrane antigen (FOCMA).
+Postexposure antibodies to FOCMA have been shown to confer immunity to FeLV-induced lymphosarcoma and are an important factor in successful resistance to tumor development.12 Studies have shown that cats that develop FeLV malignancies do not have high FOCMA antibody titers,12 and that inadequate anti-FOCMA response is a cause, rather than an effect, of ensuing FeLV lymphosarcoma.13

-In an immunogenicity study, 25 specific pathogen free (SPF) cats were vaccinated with a two-dose primary regimen (2 doses were given 3 weeks apart).
-Following the second dose, significant levels of antibodies to gp70 and FOCMA were detected as well as VN antibodies.
+In an immunogenicity study, 25 specific pathogen free (SPF) cats were vaccinated with a 2-dose primary regimen (2 doses were given 3 weeks apart).
+After the second dose, significant levels of antibodies to gp70 and FOCMA were detected as well as VN antibodies.

-After challenge with the Rickard strain of FeLV, which infected 100% of the control cats, more than 70% of vaccinates were protected against the establishment of persistent viremia.
-In contrast, 60% of nonvaccinated control cats developed persistent viraemia.
+After challenge with the Rickard strain of FeLV, which infected 100% of the control cats, more than 70% of the vaccinates were protected against establishment of persistent viremia.
+In contrast, 60% of nonvaccinated control cats developed persistent viremia.